kaliberjs/i18n/readme.md

 Internationalize your React application.

 ## Motivation
-i18n a.k.a. internationalization.
-More often than not you want to make your application available in multiple languages. @kaliber/i18n helps translating the static strings in your application.
+i18n, a.k.a. internationalization.
+Often you want to make your application available in multiple languages. @kaliber/i18n helps translating the static strings in your application.

-## Polyfill
-This module uses a Symbol to check wether a `I18nContextProvider` is available.
-At the time of writing, `Symbol` is [supported by most modern browsers](https://caniuse.com/#feat=mdn-javascript_builtins_symbol), but if you need to support IE11 you will have to polyfill it (Symbol is included in polyfill.io's `es2015` polyfill).

 ## Installation